 What Is CrucibleWDS?

 CrucibleWDS is a Windows deployment solution created exclusively for Windows Operating Systems.
 It supports imaging Windows XP, Windows Vista, Windows 7, Windows 8.
 CrucibleWDS is not the first of its kind, but what separates it from the rest, is its simplicity.
-It is also the only open source imaging solution that is hosted on Windows Operating Systems.
+It is also the only open source imaging solution that can be installed on Windows Operating Systems or Linux.
 It supports both Unicast and Multicast technologies.
 It could be compared to commercial products such as Symantec Ghost Solution Suite™ and Acronis Snap Deploy™, but without the heavy licensing fees.

 Is It For Me?